 I started life endlessly curious about how the world works.

 Somewhere along the line this curiosity shifted--from how the world works to how people work, and how we interact with the world around us.
-Long story short I still don't have the answer, but it took me on a fascinating detour through the world of cognitive science, perception, and linguistics.
+It began with studying cognitive science and linguistics, to learn how people perceive the world, communicate, and make decisions.

 This led to a career as a consultant and researcher, trying to better understand the connection between thinking, language, and behavior.
 Throughout this time I was unwittingly building the core competencies for UX Research, including contextual interviewing and facilitating groups both large and small.

 When Philadelphia University launched its Strategic Design MBA I joined as a pioneering member of the first class, taking the leap to be part of something new and unknown.
-The risk paid off; it was there I discovered that all my life I've been a designer, finding joy in products that ‘just worked’ and frustration in those that ‘just didn’t.’
+PhilaU is now a part of Jefferson University and the Strategic Design MBA is no longer offered, but that doesn’t change what I learned.
+It was there I discovered that all my life I've been a designer, finding joy in products that ‘just worked’ and frustration in those that ‘just didn’t.’

 INTERESTS